JJ-Code/eatDaBurger/README.md

 This application demonstrates a simple full stack application with a front end implemented with HTML/CSS and elements from the Bootstrap framework and the backend implemented with Node.js and Express.
 HTML templating is done with the help of Handlebars.

-Demo

-The demo of the burger eating application can be found here.

 Installation